A Multivariate Realized GARCH Model: Empirical Analysis

 \subsection{Transformed Realized Correlations are Approximately Gaussian}

-The logarithmic realized variance of stock returns is approximately Gaussian distributed, as demonstrated in \citet{ABDE:2001}.
-This help to justify the Gaussian specification for the errors, $v_{t}$, in the measurement equation for the logarithm of realized variance measures, $\log x_{t}$.
-Interestingly, we find that components of the matrix logarithmically transformed realized correlation matrices are also approximately Gaussian distributed.
-This complementary result helps to justify the Gaussian specification adopted for the errors, $\tilde{v}_{t}$ and $\check{v}_{t}$, in the measurement equations for $y_{t}$ and $\check{y}_{t}$, respectively.
+\citet{ABDE:2001} and \citet{ABDL:2001} found that the logarithmic realized variances for stock returns and exchange rate data are approximately normally distributed. \citet{ABDE:2001} also found realized correlations to be approximately normally distributed.
+Here, we find that the elements of $y_{t}=\gamma(Y_{t})$, which are the transformed realized correlations, are also approximately normally distributed.

-Figure \ref{fig:qq_plots} presents Q-Q plots for the empirical distribution of the transformed realized correlations against the normal distribution.
-For each element of $y_{t}$, the vector of logarithmic transformed correlations, we have 3975 daily observations.
+Panel (a) in Figure \ref{fig:qq_plots} presents Q-Q plots for the empirical distribution of the transformed realized correlations against the normal distribution.
+The results are based on the sample period from January 2, 2002 to December 31, 2020, which has 4,744 daily observations.
 The quantiles of their empirical distributions are plotted against the corresponding quantiles of the normal distribution.
-The left panels of Figure \ref{fig:qq_plots} are Q-Q plots for the series in the three diagonal blocks of $Y_{t}$, which have three series in each panel.
-Similarly, the right panels are for the three off-diagonal blocks of $Y_{t}$, which have six series in each panel.
-The red dots within each panel represent the Q-Q plots for the corresponding elements of $\check{y}_{t}$, that are the daily averages within each block.
-The elements of $\check{y}_{t}$ are the relevant series in the model, where we impose a block correlation structure, see Section \ref{subsec:Dynamic-Block-Correlation}.
+The left column of panel (a) has Q-Q plots for the three unique series within each of the three diagonal blocks of $Y_{t}$, and the Q-Q plots in the right column of panel (a) are for the nine series in each of the three off-diagonal blocks of $Y_{t}$.
+The black dots are based on elements of the transformed realized correlations, $y_{t}$, that are used in the Full specification, and the red dots represent within-block variables, $\check{y}_{t}$, that are the variables used in the Block specification.
+The plots in panel (b) present the corresponding results for the residuals in the measurement equations, where red dots represent $\tilde{v}_{t}$ and black dots represent $\check{v}_{t}$.